NanoFlow: Towards Optimal Large Language Model Serving Throughput: Background

-Both the prefill and decode phases utilize the same inference workflow, as illustrated in \fig{fig:workflow}.
-Upon receiving an inference request, the input traverses identical decoder layers to produce the subsequent tokens.
-In each decoder layer, the input is multiplied by weight matrices $W_Q$, $W_K$, and $W_V$ to form Query, Key, and Value, with Key and Value concatenated into the existing \kv{}.
+Both the prefill and decode phases utilize the same inference workflow in \fig{fig:workflow}.
+Upon receiving an inference request, the input traverses identical \textit{decoder layers} to produce the subsequent tokens.
+In each decoder layer, during the attention stage, the input is multiplied by weight matrices $W_Q$, $W_K$, and $W_V$ to form Query, Key, and Value, with Key and Value concatenated into the existing \kv{}.
 The Query is then multiplied with the existing Keys and normalized to assess the similarity between the current token and all previous tokens.
 This similarity is employed to compute the weighted average of the Value, aggregating the context information.
 The outcome undergoes O-projection through a linear transformation using $W_O$ followed by a layer normalization operation~\cite{layernorm}.
-The activation is subsequently multiplied by $W_{up}$ and $W_{gate}$ separately to generate $o_{u}$ and $o_{g}$.
-Next, $o_{u}$ passes through an activation function (e.g., SiLU~\cite{silu}), followed by an element-wise multiplication with $o_{u}$.
+Subsequently, during the feed forward network stage, the activation is multiplied by $W_{up}$ and $W_{gate}$ separately to generate $o_{u}$ and $o_{g}$.
+Next, $o_{g}$ passes through an activation function (e.g., SiLU~\cite{silu}), followed by an element-wise multiplication with $o_{u}$.
 Finally, $W_{down}$ is applied as Down-projection to generate the output, which serves as the input to the next layer.